COVID-19 INFO AND UPDATES

 -University of Barcelona (ES)

-5 reasons to enroll in the degree program
+5 reasons to enrol in the degree program

-1. Build your own personalized study plan to become familiar with the management of chemicals'safety and the design of innovative products and processes
+1. Build your own personalized study plan to become familiar with the management of chemical safety and the design of innovative products and processes

 3. Study in a truly multicultural environment, learning from international experts and working with colleagues from all over the world.